technicaljones/aws-website/README.md

 terraform apply
 ```
 6. Run aws s3 cp src/ s3://bucket-name --recursive
+7. Add your github oauth token to the secret in secrets manager `{"token": token}`
+8. You are now ready to deploy using the pipeline

 ### Deployment
 - Deployments will be triggered of the branch specified in the module